What you will learn

 - VCC School of Health Sciences Immunization Record must be completed.
 Immunizations in the following are strongly recommended and in some cases may be required for practicum placement in the program:

 N95 Respiratory Mask

 - N95 mask fitting should be done just prior to beginning your program and is valid for one year.
 A copy of the certificate must be presented during the first week of classes.
 Please review Respiratory Mask Fit Testing Information

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.

 - Applicants must be 16 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)

 - Applicants must submit official transcripts and educational documents as required by their course or program.

-- Ability to work accurately with details and manage time effectively in a fast-paced environment.
+- Ability to work accurately and manage time effectively in a sensitive environment.